 Then, he caught sight of a yellow glow coming from the soil ahead.

 He moved over to it, the whispers building into a solid stream of words.
 None of them made sense, but he could hear them now.
 Actual words.

 He reached down, brushing the ash away to uncover… a wand.

-“Fÿnn, my son.” the magical image said with a smile.
-“If this message reaches you, then it means I was killed at the siege of Theramore.
+“Hello Fynn, my little boy,” the magical image said with a smile.
+“If this message reaches you, then it means I didn’t make it.
 I am leaving this for you, stored within this powerful wand, so that I can give you a proper farewell.
 First and foremost, my son, I love you so very much.
 These are dark times in our lands.
 The Horde once fought alongside us to stop a terrible foe, but left to our own devices, I fear we are tearing ourselves apart.
-This is not the world that I want to live in.
+This is not the world that I want you to live in.
 Like Jaina Proudmoore, I want peace to be our guiding force.
 Together we can be strong.
 I want you to remember that, my son.
 We must seek peace if we hope to survive.
 The Horde that assaults this city, that is not the Horde I knew, and it does not have to be the Horde that you know.
 There is more at play here.
 Do not allow my death to darken your heart.
 Use it to highlight the error of turning on one another when we could be working toward a greater goal…”

 As always, his mother was right.

 “Finally, my son,” his mother added.
 “Do not mourn for me.
 I am so thankful that you are not here in this battle.
 A mother never wants to see her son in danger.
 I know that such a goal is a lofty one, but I am confident that in time, you will be one of the greatest paladins of the new order.
 You will keep people safe, and maybe someday, new mothers will sleep in comfort, knowing that their children will not know danger.”

 There was a brief pause.
 She was crying.